Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 under Chogyam Trungpa Rinpoche.
 Master's degree in Contemplative

-and a Team Therapist under Edward Podvoll.
-Since the early
+as a Housemate and a Team Therapist under Edward Podvoll.
+Since

 by American philosopher Ken Wilber.
 2001, return to Windhorse

-working in London in private practice and as a tutor at
+London in private practice and as a tutor at the Minster-Center,

 the leading Integrative Psychotherapy and Counselling Training